 Horizons: Weaving Between the Lines with Diné Textiles

-Through the exhibition and its accompanying publication, Horizons will generate new scholarship and interpretive frameworks that specifically work with, and towards, decolonial and community-oriented methodologies.
-Co-curators Dr. Hadley Jensen and Rapheal Begay (Diné) are collaborating with an Advisory Committee of five Diné weavers, educators, scholars, and cultural consultants, Lynda Teller Pete, Tyrrell Tapaha, Kevin Aspaas, Larissa Nez, and Darby Raymond-Overstreet.
-Together, this expertise grounds the project in Diné knowledges, lifeways, and cultural practices.
-Shaped by the voices of contemporary weavers and cultural practitioners, Horizons will provide museum audiences with a deeper understanding of Diné artistry and ways of knowing, past and present.
+Through the exhibition and its accompanying publication from the Museum of New Mexico Press, Horizons strives to advance new interpretive frameworks that specifically work with, and towards, decolonial and community-oriented methodologies.
+Co-curators Dr. Hadley Jensen and Rapheal Begay (Diné) are working in collaboration with an Advisory Committee of five Diné artists, educators, and scholars, including Lynda Teller Pete, Kevin Aspaas, Larissa Nez, Tyrrell Tapaha, and Darby Raymond-Overstreet.

 Created by weavers for weavers, this exhibition is grounded in Diné knowledges, lifeways, and cultural practices.
 Shaped by the voices of contemporary weavers and cultural practitioners, Horizons invites a deeper understanding of Diné artistry and ways of knowing, past, present, and future.

 This exhibition is made possible through support from France A. Córdova and Christian J. Foster; the Terra Foundation for American Art; Tom and Mary James, founders of the James Museum of Western and Wildlife Art; Shiprock Santa Fe; the New Mexico Department of Cultural Affairs; and the Museum of New Mexico Foundation.